Fedde back from COVID-19 list, leads Nats past SF in opener

 Giants: Manager Gabe Kapler said it’s possible C Curt Casali (left wrist strain) could be reinstated off the 10-day IL for the second game.

-Nationals: Manager Dave Martinez said he had nothing new on Max Scherzer after Washington’s ace left Friday’s game after throwing 12 pitches due to a groin injury. ...
-Right-handed reliever Daniel Hudson was placed on the 10-day IL with right elbow inflammation after having an MRI on Friday.
+Nationals: Martinez said he talked with Scherzer and that the Nationals ace feels a tick better than he did on Friday after feeling a tweak in his groin area.
+Scherzer was able to do some exercise and also received treatment on Saturday. … Right-handed reliever Daniel Hudson was placed on the 10-day IL with right elbow inflammation after having an MRI on Friday.
 The move is retroactive to June 10.

 UP NEXT

+Giants: LHP Connor Menez (1-0, 0.00 ERA) will make his fifth appearance of the season and first start since August 11, 2019, in the second half of the doubleheader.

-Kapler said he would have to wait until in between games to determine his Game 2 starter while Martinez will likely go with Jefry Rodriguez, who was recalled from Triple-A Rochester on Saturday and last appeared in the majors in 2019 with Cleveland.
+Nationals: RHP Jefry Rodriguez, who was recalled from Triple-A Rochester on Saturday, will make his first start of the season.
+Rodriquez went 3-3 with the Nationals in 2018 and last appeared in the majors in 2019 with Cleveland.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports